vercel/nextjs-postgres-nextauth-tailwindcss-template/README.md

 - Linting - [ESLint](https://eslint.org)
 - Formatting - [Prettier](https://prettier.io)

-This template uses the new `app` directory in Next.js 13 (beta).
+This template uses the new Next.js App Router.
 This includes support for enhanced layouts, colocation of components, tests, and styles, component-level data fetching, and more.

 ## Getting Started